kroniak/extensions-ecwid/README.md

                    .GetAsync();
 ```
 ### Install
-> The package is compiled for NET45 and .NET Platform Standard 5.0.
-5th version of the .NET Platform Standard include .NET Core and many other targets.
+> The package is compiled for NET45 and .NET Platform Standard 5.4 which include .NET Core and other targets.
 [Read about it](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/net-platform-standard.md#mapping-the-net-platform-standard-to-platforms).

 `PM> Install-Package Ecwid -Pre` - services and models